baidu-research/Soccernet-features/README.md

 ## Convert video input into lower resolution

 This generates a sample script that converts all of the Soccernet videos.
+We have to be a little bit careful with if the video starts from gamestart or not. (trim_to_gametime)

     python data/soccernet_inference/convert_video_to_lower_resolution_for_inference.py \
     --input_folder /mnt/big/multimodal_sports/SoccerNet_HQ/raw_data \